Ronin (video game): Development and release

+There's a 25-page digital comic book and original soundtrack published within Special Edition of the game.

 Reception

 The PC and PlayStation 4 versions received above-average reviews according to the review aggregation website Metacritic.
 Reviewers praised the PC version's overall design concept and the alikeness with Gunpoint.
 Though, people still differentiated them, where Phil Savage of PC Gamer stated that Ronin is "the schlocky B-movie to Gunpoint's more cerebral stealth-puzzling".
 Something that was not as well received was the repetitiveness of some levels, as Matt Porter of Hooked Gamers wrote: "Each of the five people you have to kill are in the same type of boring office building."
 Ronin's lowest review rating was given by Steven Bogos of The Escapist, who said, "Ronin is a remarkably average game.
 When it works, it's kind of fun, but there just isn't enough here to maintain interest, and it has nothing that we haven't seen before."